CenaAshoori/digikala_crawler/README.md

 ```
 ---
-with depth variable in the method we have access to the depth of the crawling and Scrapy don't exceed that range.
+With a depth variable in the method we have access to the depth of the crawling and Scrapy doesn't exceed that range.
 ```python
 def parse(self, response):
     depth = response.meta.get('depth')
     category = response.xpath('//*[@id="content"]/div[1]/div/article/section[1]/div[1]/div/div/div/a[2]/text()')
     name_en = response.xpath('//*[@id="content"]/div[1]/div/article/section[1]/div[2]/div[2]/span/text()')
 ```
-for having more cleaner code :D get category and name_en outside of yeild and also this feild can be blank in some products
+for having more cleaner code :D get category and name_en outside of yield and also this field can be blank in some products

 ---
-for digikala this fields have this XPATH address.
+For digikala these fields have this XPATH address.

 ```python
 yield {